ArshiaMadadii/ElectricVerse/README.md

 ## 🚀 Coming Soon

-- High-resolution previews
+- More high-resolution previews
-- SVG/PNG exports
+- SVG exports
-- Mockups on T-shirts & mugs
+- Additional mockups (mugs, notebooks, posters)

 ## 🤝 Contributions

-Have an idea for an electric superhero fusion?
+Have an idea for an electric superhero fusion or a geeky engineering phrase?
 Open an issue or start a pull request!

 ---

 Designed by **Arshia Madadi**